-The documents "Sdb: A Symbolic Debugger", and "Writing Tools - The STYLE and DICTION Programs" are copyrighted 1979 by Bell Telephone Laboratories.
-Holders of a UNIXTH/32V software license are permitted to copy this document, or any portion of it, as necessary for licensed use of the software, provided this copyright notice and statement of permission are included.
+Copyright 1979, 1980, Bell Telephone Laboratories, Incorporated.
+Holders of a UNIXTM/32V software license are permitted to copy this document, or any portion of it, as necessary for licensed use of the software, provided this copyright notice and statement of permission are included.